harinandanmv/android-db-connection/README.md

 ## 📌 About

-This is a **basic Android application** built using **Java** that demonstrates how to use **SQLite** for local data storage.
-The app allows users to enter a username and password, which are saved in a local database upon submission.
-It’s a simple and effective way to understand **data persistence** on Android without external servers or APIs.
+This is a **basic Android application** built using **Java** that demonstrates **CRUD operations** (Create, Read, Update, Delete) with **SQLite** for local data storage.
+The app allows users to add, view, update, and delete records without needing an internet connection.
+It’s a simple and effective way to understand **data persistence** in Android.

 ---

 ## 🚀 Features

-- 📥 Takes user input via EditText
-- 🗃️ Creates a local SQLite database (`studentdb`)
-- 🏗️ Creates a table named `student` if it doesn’t exist
-- ➕ Inserts new username and password records
+- ➕ **Create**: Add new username and password records
+- 📄 **Read**: Display all stored records
+- ✏️ **Update**: Edit existing username and password by ID
+- ❌ **Delete**: Remove a record by username
+- 🗃️ Automatically creates `student` table if it doesn’t exist
-- ✅ Displays a success `Toast` message
+- ✅ Displays success and error `Toast` messages
-- 🔁 Navigates to the next activity (`Home_Page`) after storing data
+- 🔄 Activity navigation for each operation

 ---